 While WordPress itself is a secure website building platform, it does not function alone.
 You need plugins and themes to run a WordPress site.
 Plugins and themes often develop vulnerabilities which hackers exploit to hack a website.

 Once they have access to your website, they run all sorts of malicious activities like stealing sensitive information, defrauding customers and displaying illegal content.
-Meanwhile, you can be blacklisted by Google,or even get suspended by your webhost.
+Meanwhile, your site can be flagged with warning in search results or can be blacklisted by Google,or even get suspended by your webhost.
 All this leads to a loss of visitors and revenue.

 While WordPress developers keep the platform secure as it can be, WordPress site owners also need to take measures on their own.
 In this article, we discuss the most common attacks on WordPress sites and the preventive measures you can take against them.